dakshj48/Bloglist/README.md

 A web app made using React as a part of the Full Stack Open online course.
 Made by combining [part 4](https://github.com/dakshj48/FSO2019/tree/master/part4) and [part 7](https://github.com/dakshj48/FSO2019/tree/master/part7/bloglist).

+Users can add new blogs to the list, like and comment on existing blogs in the list and remove the blogs that they have added.

 To check it out:
 1. [Click](https://pacific-waters-38107.herokuapp.com/) to access the web application.